2010 Alabama Crimson Tide football team

-Alabama entered the season as defending national champions, and began the 2010 season as the preseason number one team in both the AP and Coaches' Polls.
-Favored to win a second consecutive SEC championship and be in contention for the national championship, the Crimson Tide opened the season with five consecutive victories over San Jose State, Penn State, Duke, Arkansas and Florida.
-However, Alabama completed the regular season with only nine victories and losses to South Carolina, LSU and Auburn and finished fourth in the Western Division.
-After the regular season, the Crimson Tide accepted an invitation to compete in the Capital One Bowl in Orlando.
-Against Big Ten co-champions Michigan State, Alabama won by a final score of 49–7 and captured both a third straight ten win season and top ten finish.
+Alabama entered the season as the defending national champion and the preseason number one team in both the AP and Coaches Polls.
+Favored to win a second consecutive SEC championship and content for the national championship, the Crimson Tide opened the season with five consecutive victories.
+However, Alabama completed the regular season at 9–3 with and losses to South Carolina, LSU, and the eventual national champion, Auburn.
+With a win over Big Ten co-champion Michigan State in Capital One Bowl, Alabama secured a ten-win season and top-ten finish for the third straight year.